Bounds on quantum evolution complexity via lattice cryptography: An upper bound on geodesic lengths

 This linear behavior continues until $t$ reaches the value of $ (|{E^{\rm max}_n}|\ \pi)^{-1}$, when a shorter geodesic emerges defined by assigning the value $\pm 1$ to the integer $k_n$ corresponding to the maximal eigenvalue $E^{\rm max}_n$.

-In view of the universal linear growth of complexity at early times given by (\ref{linCmpl}), it is convenient to adopt normalization conventions where this growth is identical and given by $\mathcal{C}(t) = t$ for all physical systems.
+In view of the universal linear growth of complexity at early times given by (\ref{linCmpl}), it is convenient to adopt normalization conventions\footnote{We comment on the relation with conventions of \cite{N1,evolcompl1,evolcompl2} in footnote \ref{fn6} in section~\ref{subsec: Numerics SYK}.} where this growth is identical and given by $\mathcal{C}(t) = t$ for all physical systems.
 This amounts to imposing \beq [H^2] =\sum_n E_n^2=1, \eeq which can always be accomplished by energy rescaling.
 Since the effect of energy rescaling depends on the (unphysical) common shift of energies by a constant, it is wise to fix this ambiguity as well by imposing \beq H=\sum_nE_n=0. \eeq Evidently, any Hamiltonian can be subject to a common shift and scaling of energy so as to satisfy both (\ref{TrH2}) and (\ref{TrH}), and this is the normalization we shall assume throughout this article.
 The early-time complexity growth will thereby be fixed for all physical systems as \beq \mathcal{C}(t) = t. \eeq

 At later times, one has to find a set of integers $k_n$ that bring $E_n'$ as close to zero as possible to minimize \eqref{biMin}.
 This is done by setting $k_n =\lfloor\frac{E_nt}{2\pi}\rceil$, where $\lfloor\rceil$ denotes rounding to the nearest integer.
 As $t$ grows, $E_n'$ can be brought closer and closer to zero, resulting in saturation of the complexity curve following the initial linear growth.
 Geometrically, this saturation is hardly surprising, since groups of unitaries are compact and the maximal distance between any two points is bounded from above.\footnote{At very late times, which are effectively unobservable except for very low-dimensional Hilbert spaces, one expects Poincar\'e recurrences as the evolution operator passes close to $\mathI$, and hence the complexity curve will drop again to low values.
 This happens when all $E_nt/2\pi$ are sufficiently close to integers.
 The equidistribution theorem \cite{equidistr} guarantees that this will happen at some time with an arbitrary prescribed precision, though generically the time required is exponential in $D$.
 Poincar\'e recurrences in small numbers of dimensions have been tracked down numerically in \cite{recurrence} using some of the lattice optimization techniques that will play a key role in our treatment below.}